AmritAmar/academic-kickstart/content/experience/experience.md

   company_url = "https://about.facebook.com/realitylabs/"
   location = "Redmond, WA"
   date_start = "2020-08-17"
+  date_end = "2023-01-13"
   description = """
-  I am a software engineer at Meta within Reality Labs Research.
-I work in a team called *Surreal* where I am building the future of [Augmented Reality](https://tech.fb.com/ar-vr/2021/03/inside-facebook-reality-labs-the-next-era-of-human-computer-interaction/) and [Contextualized AI services](https://about.fb.com/news/2021/10/teaching-ai-to-view-the-world-through-your-eyes/) with [Project Aria](https://about.facebook.com/realitylabs/projectaria/).
+  I was a software engineer at Meta within Reality Labs Research.
+I worked in a team called *Surreal* where I contributed to the future of [Augmented Reality](https://tech.fb.com/ar-vr/2021/03/inside-facebook-reality-labs-the-next-era-of-human-computer-interaction/) and [Contextualized AI services](https://about.fb.com/news/2021/10/teaching-ai-to-view-the-world-through-your-eyes/) with [Project Aria](https://about.facebook.com/realitylabs/projectaria/).

-  * Designed and developed several key features such as telemetry, provisioning, audio, app-device communication, device streaming, and multi-sensor time-domain synchronization.
+  *	Designed and developed several key features such as telemetry, provisioning (managed and released over 3000 devices), audio, app-device communication, device streaming over Wi-Fi, and multi-sensor time-domain synchronization.
-  * Created a framework for testing the accuracy of the device’s sensors and overall performance.
-  * Maintained a custom AOSP codebase and worked on native C++ and Java services.
+  *	Maintained a custom AOSP codebase working with native C++ and Java services and wrote Python and Bash scripts for testing various aspects of the device.
+  *	Worked cross-functionally with product designers and managers, operation teams, and data scientists to resolve device bugs and tickets from users

   """

 [[experience]]